emmanuel-battesti/place-bot/README.md

 Some examples are provided:
 - *my_robot_random.py* shows the actuators

-## Submission

-At the end of the course, you will have to submit your solution to your teacher.
-The teacher will have this same software to evaluate your solution.

-Be careful, you will provide only:
-- the code to run your simulated robot, which will only come from the *solutions* directory,
-- the list of new dependencies needed to make your robot work.

 ## Various tips

 - To exit elegantly after launching a world, press 'q'.